DEAP/deap/doc/onemax.rst

     tools.register("population", creator.Population, content_init=tools.individual, size_init=300)

-The two last lines of code create two functions within the toolbox, the first instaciates individuals and the second instanciates populations.
+The two last lines of code create two functions within the toolbox, the first function registered, when called, will instantiate individuals and the second will instantiate populations.

 The Evaluation Function
 =======================